timdiels/pyautomate/README.rst

 passed tests'.
 After that, it can still make a transition to 'server stopped' and 'server passed tests' by executing 'stop_server()'.

+The state machine can make its transitions conditional with `guards`_.
+There's a special state called the `anonymous state`_, the state machine is always in the anonymous state.

 Usage
 =====
 If you're not familiar with state machines, you should read `the above`__ first.